Do you want to start a Gymnastic Instruction business plan?

 5.4 Product Pricing

-Our prices will be a little more than the market prices because we will offer constant instruction to our customers.
+Our prices will be a little more than the market prices because we will offer professional guidance to our customers.
 Each customer will be helped by the instructor to progress according to their experience level.
-Therefore, our services will be much more targeted than our competitors and result in visible progress.
+Therefore, our services will be much more targeted than those of our competitors.

-These advantages will help you when opening a gymnastics facility so that it can thrive in the market.
+These advantages will help you in opening a gymnastics facility that can thrive in the market.

 In this gymnastic center business plan, we are providing the marketing strategies of Flip Ahead.